Traumatic Brain Injury Model System

 Please contact: Erica at (206) 897-6322 or email ericaw8@uw.edu for additional information.

-The purpose of the LE-TBI and the LE-TBI-MIL studies is to learn more traumatic brain injury (TBI) and aging.
-We are interested in learning more about why some people with TBI have few problems as they age and others have more difficulty.
-As part of the study, you are asked asked to participate in an interview that would include a test of thinking abilities, questions about health, functioning, and independence, and undergo an MRI scan and a blood draw for genomic analysis.
-You will be asked to come back in for the same procedures every 2-3 years so we can follow you over time.
 This study is unique in that it involves brain tissue donation– traumatic brain injury has never been studied with brain autopsy as a major focus.
 Those individuals who pass away during the course of the study and who consent to brain donation will undergo additional neuroimaging and an extensive neuropathological exam using techniques designed to identify specific proteins involved in TBI.

 LE-TBI is a collaborative project between the University of Washington, Harvard/Massachusetts General Hospital and led by Mount Sinai and is sponsored by the Foundation for the National Institutes of Health.
 LE-TBI MIL is funded by the US Department of Defense.

 LE-TBI-MIL specifically recruits Veterans to build on this research to ensure that findings from brain tissue research are relevant to Veterans and their families, both current and future.
+You must be at least 12 months out from injury and at least 12 months out from active service.

-Please contact: Laurie at (206) 744-3607 or email lpeabody@uw.edu for additional information.
+Please contact: Laurie at (206) 744-3607 or email letbi@uw.edu to learn more about LE-TBI and/or LE-TBI-MIL.

 Brain Injury Rehabilitation: Improving the Transition Experience (BRITE)